ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Stored Procedures Manual.md

 Unlike the INTO clause that returns one record each time, the BULK COLLECT clause returns all of the execution results of the SELECT statement at once.
 Two types of bind variables as shown below can be specified to follow INTO:

 -   array_record_name
-    This specifies the associative array variables of RECORD type that are to store the records that the SELECT statement returns.
+    This specifies the VARRAY variables or associative array variables of RECORD type that are to store the records that the SELECT statement returns.

 -   array_variable_name
     SThis specifies the array variables for each column of the SELECT list.
 Each data type of the array variables must be compatible with the data type of the corresponding column in the SELECT list, and the number of array variables must equal the number of columns of the SELECT list.